siberianfox/g2wiki/Programming-TinyG2.md

 ...
 </pre>

-...not the HTML formatted page that just has the hex in a window.
+...not the HTML formatted page that just shows the hex in a window.
 Right click to "Save As" tinyg2.hex (you may need to get rid of a .txt extension during this save).
 Save it in some known directory that you can get back to.
 The downloaded file should be about 350K bytes.
 If it's much bigger than that you got the HTML file by mistake.

 ###Step 2